 This macabre facility deals in bulk when it comes to ghosts.
 Built-in 1848 and it was called the Central Indiana Hospital for the Insane, before being banished in 1994, it housed tens of thousands of patients in its vast buildings and 160-acre grounds.

 Sadly, some of its residents resist moving on.
 There are rumors of screams and moans in the surviving houses, attacks by invisible hands, and wraiths and glowing orbs floating around the property.
 What makes it even more strange is that a large part of the former asylum has been converted into flats.
-Word has it that a spiritualist was called to cleanse them several times.
+Word has it that a spiritualist calls to cleanse them several times.

 3. Avon Haunted Bridge

 Locals say that if you care about parking and poking around, you may meet the ghost of a weeping woman whose child was killed on the railroad tracks or a drunken worker who fell into a load of wet construction concrete and was buried in the bridge itself.
-So, it is considered one of the most haunted places in Indiana which you can visit for adventurous travel.
+So, it considers one of the most haunted places in Indiana which you can visit for adventurous travel.

 4. Roads Hotel

-It is rumored that the 1893 hotels, once patronized by John Dillinger, is haunted by many spirits.
+It is rumored that the 1893 hotels, once patronized by John Dillinger, are haunted by many spirits.
 Witnesses have reported men, women, and children’s shadows and appearances as well as disembodied voices, footsteps, lights that work on their own, and doors that open and close by themselves or even slam.

 5. Whispers Estate